Non-Markovian models of opinion dynamics on temporal networks: Numerical computations

 \subsection{Models of opinion dynamics with heterogeneous WTDs}

+In this subsection, we discuss the effect of WTD heterogeneity on the memory-dependent opinion models \eqref{eq: model-discrete}.
+We consider (1) an example in which all nodes have the same WTD type but different WTD mean values {and} (2) an example in which different nodes have different types of WTDs.

+In our first example, we consider a heterogeneous exponential model \eqref{eq: exp-xi} in which the nodes have exponential WTDs with different values of $\mu$ in \eqref{eq: Texp}.
+We examine a scenario in which $90$\% of the nodes have a WTD with a mean of $\mu = 1$ and the remaining $10$\% of the nodes have a mean $\mu$ that we vary.
+This ``90-10 decomposition'', which also has been used in a BCM with heterogeneous node-activity levels \cite{li2022bounded}, is motivated by the so-called ``90-9-1 rule'' of participation inequality.
+The 90-9-1 heuristic was proposed as a rule of thumb \cite{nielsen200690} that $90$\% of users consume content online but do not contribute to it, $9$\% of users occasionally contribute content, and $1$\% of users account for most contributions of content.
+In our example, we consider a 90-10 decomposition of a population for simplicity, but one can also consider other situations (such as a 90-9-1 decomposition).

-In this subsection, we discuss the effect of WTD heterogeneity on steady-state opinions of the history-dependent opinion model \eqref{eq: model-discrete}.
-In this example, most of the nodes have the same WTD with a mean of $1$ but a minority of the nodes have a WTD with the mean of $\mu$.
-If $\mu < 1$, these minority nodes represent ``open-minded'' entities that tend to change their opinions more frequently than normal nodes; if $\mu > 1$, these nodes represent ``stubborn'' entities that tend to preserve their opinions by interacting less frequently than normal nodes.
-We interpret nodes with long waiting times as stubborn entities, but similar mathematical ideas arise in a variety of contexts.
-Examples include immune nodes in compartmental models \cite{liu2017analysis}, media nodes in opinion-dynamics models \cite{brooks2020model}, and (as in the present work) stubborn entities in opinion-dynamics models \cite{ghaderi2014opinion}.
+When the mean $\mu < 1$, the minority nodes represent ``open-minded'' entities that tend to change their opinions more frequently than normal nodes.
+When $\mu > 1$, these nodes represent ``stubborn'' entities that tend to preserve their opinions by interacting less frequently than normal nodes.
+We interpret nodes with long waiting times as stubborn entities, but similar ideas arise in a variety of contexts.
+Examples include immune nodes in compartmental models \cite{liu2017analysis}, media nodes in opinion models \cite{brooks2020model}, and (as in the present work) stubborn entities in opinion models \cite{ghaderi2014opinion}.

-We consider a heterogeneous model \eqref{eq: exp-xi} in which all nodes follow exponential WTDs.
-We consider a scenario in which the $90\%$ of the nodes with the largest initial opinions follow the exponential WTD with mean $1$ and the other $10\%$ of the nodes follow the exponential WTD with mean $\mu$.
-We consider the parameter values $\mu = 0.2$, $\mu = 1$, and $\mu = 5$ as example situations with open-minded nodes, normal nodes, and stubborn nodes, respectively.
-We generate one complete graph with random weights (see Figure \ref{fig: graphs}(c)) and consider the above three examples on this graph.
-All three examples have the same initial opinions, which we draw independently from the uniform distribution on $[0,1]$ for each node.
+In particular, we consider the parameter values $\mu = 0.2$, $\mu = 1$, and $\mu = 5$ for the minority nodes, as example situations with open-minded nodes, normal nodes, and stubborn nodes, respectively.
+We generate one complete graph with random weights (see Figure \ref{fig: graphs}(c)) and examine the above three situations on this graph.
+All three situations have the same initial opinions, which we draw independently from the uniform distribution on $[0,1]$ for each node.
 We show the opinion trajectories in Figure \ref{fig: x-active-stubborn}.
+Open-minded nodes tend to converge quickly to the steady state, whereas stubborn nodes change their opinions slowly and attract the mean opinion towards their opinions.